Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Mitigating Under-Parametrization Improves Deep Q-Learning

 \textbf{Does mitigating rank collapse improve performance?} We now evaluate the performance of the penalty using DQN~\citep{Mnih2015} and CQL \citep{kumar2020conservative} on Atari dataset from \citet{agarwal2020optimistic}~(5\% replay data), used in Section~\ref{sec:problem}.
 Figure \ref{fig:atari_offline_results} summarizes the relative improvement from using the penalty for 16 Atari games.
 Adding the penalty to DQN improves performance on all {16/16} games with a median improvement of \textbf{74.5\%}; adding it to CQL, a state-of-the-art offline algorithm, improves performance on {11/16} games with median improvement of \textbf{14.1\%}.
 Prior work has discussed that standard Q-learning methods designed for the online setting, such as DQN, are generally ineffective with small offline datasets~\citep{kumar2020conservative, agarwal2020optimistic}.
 Our results show that mitigating rank collapse makes even such simple methods substantially more effective in this setting, suggesting that rank collapse and the resulting implicit under-parameterization may be an crucial piece of the puzzle in explaining the challenges of offline RL.

 We also evaluated the regularizer $\gL_p(\Phi)$ in the data-efficient online RL setting, with results in Appendix~\ref{sec:fix_rainbow_results}.
 This variant achieved median improvement of 20.6\% performance with Rainbow~\citep{hessel2018rainbow}, however performed poorly with DQN, where it reduced median performance by 11.5\%.
-Thus, while our proposed penalty is effective in many cases spanning both offline and data-efficient online settings, it does not solve the problem fully, and a more sophisticated solution may better prevent the issues with implicit under-parameterization.
+Thus, while our proposed penalty is effective in many cases in offline and online settings, it does not solve the problem fully, i.e., it does not address the root cause of implicit under-parameterization and only addresses a symptom, and a more sophisticated solution may better prevent the issues with implicit under-parameterization.
 Nevertheless, our results suggest that mitigation of implicit under-parameterization can improve performance of data-efficient RL.